A Quantum Non-Gaussianity Criterion Based on Photon Correlations $g^{(2)}$ and $g^{(3)}$

 For the first term, we use Jensen's inequality for concave functions~\cite{Jensen1906}.
 The second term is approximated by the Cauchy-Schwarz inequality~\cite{cauchy1821formules}, and for the last term, we use Jensen's inequality for convex functions~\cite{Jensen1906}.
 Using all of these estimations~\cite{steele2004cauchy, supplement}, we find that the LHS is lower bounded by the LHS of the inequality~\eqref{eq:g3_g2_bound_mixed3} for weighted pure states.
 This proves that it also holds for statistical mixtures of Gaussian states if $g^{(2)} < 4/9$.
 This means, measuring a combination of $g^{(2)}$ and $g^{(3)}$ with

 is an unambiguous proof of quantum non-Gaussianity for single-mode fields.
-In the supplementary material~\cite {supplement}, we show that the inequality also holds for Gaussian multi-mode fields.
+In the supplementary material~\cite{supplement} Sec.~V, we show that the inequality also holds for Gaussian multi-mode fields.

 In the previous part, we have shown that mixtures of Gaussian states cannot reach the area below the bound~\eqref{eq:g3_g2_bound} for $g^{(2)} < 4/9$.
 We also argued that we do not expect the bound to hold for mixtures of Gaussian states if $g^{(2)} > 4/9$.
 This can be shown with a counterexample by mixing the vacuum state with a Gaussian pure state.
 For example, the incoherent superposition with $75\%$ of the Gaussian pure state $| \xi = 1/100, \alpha = 1/5 \rangle$ (blue cross in Fig.~\ref{fig:g2g3_analytic}) and $25\%$ vacuum $|0\rangle$ is below the boundary (red cross in Fig.~\ref{fig:g2g3_analytic}).
-In particular, also any incoherent superposition of a coherent state $| \alpha \neq 0 \rangle$ and more than $50 \%$ vacuum is below the bound.
+Also, any incoherent superposition of a coherent state $| \alpha \neq 0 \rangle$ and more than $50 \%$ vacuum is below the bound.
+Furthermore, since there are Gaussian states with finite $g^{(2)} = 4/9$ and arbitrarily small $g^{(3)}$, any point with $g^{(2)} > 4/9$ can be reached by mixing vacuum to it.
+The same argument holds for states above $g^{(3)} > 4$, since there are Gaussian states with finite $g^{(3)} = 4$ and arbitrarily small $g^{(2)}$.
 This means the measure only strictly holds for $g^{(2)} < 4/9$.
 Nevertheless, the bound~\eqref{eq:g3_g2_bound} is valid for Gaussian pure states, which can be useful for theoretical considerations and circumstances where pure states can be ensured.

 \emph{Experimental validation}---Finally, we utilize the above-derived criterion to certify the non-Gaussianity for a well-established single-photon source.
 The source, depicted in \fref{fig:3}(a), is based on an InAs quantum dot (QD) embedded in a photonic crystal waveguide~\cite{Lodahl2015, Henke2025}.
 The QD is electrically tuned using a p-i-n diode structure to operate in the neutral exciton regime.
 An excitation is induced transversely from free space by a pulsed resonant laser with the power calibrated to a $\pi$ pulse.
 The emitted photons are coupled out of the device with a grating coupler connected to the end of the waveguide and collected into a fiber.
 Two-fold and three-fold coincidences~\cite{stiesdal2018observation, liang_observation_2018} are measured by routing the outcoupled light via a pair of beam splitters to three superconducting nanowire single-photon detectors.